World Dream Bank

 - Egyptian engineers: solar-panel installers tromped through our house this week.
 Priests of the new sun-cult!

 - Eavesdrop on the invaders:

 - Yesterday as I wrote my dreams, two friends barged into my room, talking loudly to each other!
 I listened politely rather than boot them out so I could write.

 - I've had a baffling illness the last few years.
 Is my immune system still trying to identify the invaders?

 - Broken sad statues: one of my dream-sculptures is broken, awaits mending; and three more unfinished figurines gather dust.

 - Shelves shrunk, but not their support brackets: a pun.
 Shelf-support!
-I support myself but my self's too small.
-Lack ambition?
+I support myshelf, but myshelf's shrunken.
+Ambitionless!

 - Ignorability: with the mask on, I was visible but they all looked right past.
-Sounds like I sabotage publicity for my art, because I still need obscurity, til I figure something out.
+Sounds like I sabotage publicity for my art, because I still need obscurity... till I figure something out.
 But what?

 - Animal mask: Egyptian gods are animal-headed, so I'm donning the aspect of a god.
 But unicorns aren't Egyptian--an outsider god.

 - Celibacy/horniness?
 After a big romantic drama exhausted me last year, I haven't been dating or even looking hard.

 - Healing?
 Unicorns were healers; is dream-me my immune system, trying to get a lock on invading disease organisms (West Nile virus?)

 - Impossibility?
 Peter S. Beagle's Last Unicorn found most people saw her as an ordinary mare; they would not see her impossible horn.
 I've experienced that; I was a child prodigy, and some folks just went blind when I did the impossible.

 - "Forgotten beast": in Patricia McKillip's The Forgotten Beasts of Eld, Sybel grows up orphaned, managing a zoo for orphaned myths.
 She barely sees herself as human till she must shelter a baby.
 My unicorn mask is like Sybel's alienation--but mine's removable!
 Encouraging.

 - Finish those sculptures!

 - Defend my personal time and space--for dreamwork and otherwise.